HIGH SCHOOL EQUIVALENCY ASSESSMENT

 Prepare for Your High School Equivalency Test

 Contact OCC’s Workforce and Professional Development (WPE) department for information about their Adult Education and Civics Workforce and Preparation Program (AECWP) and the Ocean County Achievement Center regarding test preparation classes.
-You can reach them at 732.255.0400 ext.
-2346.

 - Social Studies: 70 minutes

 Go to the New Jersey GED web page for more information about the test and the TWO forms of ID required.

 For GED® testing, all appointments will still need to be made through the GED website.
 Separate appointments for each section will be available; we cannot administer all four sections on a single day.

 Please note: If you opt to test in Spanish, you must take ALL test sections in Spanish; you cannot mix and match languages.

 GED® Test Candidates Under the Age of 18: You Need this form – Consent to Participate